David Caon: Work and career

 In collaboration with architects Acme and Akin Atelier, he has designed retail and hospitality interiors including restaurants for Australian celebrity chef Neil Perry such as "Margaret" and "Next Door" in Sydney; Qantas's first class, business class, and transit lounges in Australia and abroad; as well as residential interiors for private clients.

 In 2020 Caon and business partner Henry Wilson founded Laker, an Australian manufacturer of design editions, furniture, home accessories, and architectural fittings.

 In 2024 Caon and creative director Paulina Paige Ortega founded a graphic design practice called Actuel Studio.

+In 2025 he was invited to Japan to take part in the Tokai Project, the second edition of the Craft x Tech initiative.
+The programme is an exploration of how traditional "aesthetic sensibilities embedded in Japanese craft can be reimagined through a thoughtful and skillful creative process" reinterpreted through the lens of contemporary design, cultural preservation, and technology.
+The programme is part of a movement that "explores how inherited knowledge can evolve without losing its soul" and has been described as "one of the most interesting conversations happening today."
+The work was unveiled in Tokyo at Kudan house in the summer of 2026, and subsequently exhibited in the Victoria and Albert Museum during the London Design Festival.
+Other participants have included Eugene Kangawa, Philippe Malouin, Sabine Marcelis, Yoichi Ochiai, Studio SWINE, Bethan Laura Wood, and Atang Tshikare, Hideki Yoshimoto, and Michael Young.

+In 2026 Caon was commissioned by the Powerhouse Museum to design a 100 year time capsule to be buried at the museum's new Parramatta site.
+Caon's addition to the tradition will be the third capsule compiled by the museum–the first was buried in1879 at Garden Palace, and the second at Ultimo in 1981.

 Personal life

 Caon lives and works in Sydney, Australia.
-He is married to Jeramie Hotz, an Australian businesswoman.
+He is married to Jeramie Hotz, an Australian jeweller and entrepreneur.
 They have two children.